-During the summer of 2016 this former golf course Flatts Farm, situated in a South Durham loop of the River Wear and overlooked by Auckland Castle, became Eleven Arches, home to the most ambitious outdoor theatre construction project ever seen in County Durham.
+During the summer of 2016, this former golf course situated in a South Durham loop of the River Wear and overlooked by Auckland Castle became Eleven Arches, home to the most ambitious outdoor theatre construction project ever seen in County Durham.

 Inspired by the Puy de Fou medieval theme park in north-west France, this outdoor theatrical spectacular hosted performances across the summer depicting the history of the UK, seen through the eyes of the North-East.

-The show centres around a 3,462m2 man made lake and castle backdrop.
-Pyrotechnics, spectacular water and light effects, a cast and crew of 1000 along with permanently stabled trained horses from France, Poland, Portugal, Spain and Czech Republic entertained audiences over the 14 shows in 2016.
+The show centres around a 3,462m2 man-made lake and castle backdrop.
+Pyrotechnics, spectacular water and light effects, a cast and crew of 1000 along with permanently stabled trained horses from France, Poland, Portugal, Spain and Czech Republic entertained audiences over the fourteen shows in 2016.

-The civils works required to turn this 7 and a half acre site into a fantasy are amongst the most unusual projects we have supported Caddick Construction on in the last few years.
-Deep underground concrete bunkers were built to hide equipment behind the hydraulic special effects.
-A tribune seating area was constructed to hold 8,000 people.
+The civils works required to turn this 7.5 acre site into a fantasy are amongst the most unusual projects we have supported Caddick Construction on in the last few years.
+Deep underground concrete bunkers were built to hide equipment behind the hydraulic special effects and a tribune seating area was constructed to hold eight thousand people.
 Stables and other buildings were required to permanently hold the horses and store the carriages, carts, boats and floats.
-A visitor village was constructed to house all the facilities expected by a 8,000 strong public.
+A visitor village was constructed to house all the facilities expected by an eight thousand strong public.